The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Car insurance can be expensive if you have bad credit.
 Car insurance companies utilize credit score as a primary rating factor, setting prices based partially on drivers’ credit histories.
 Because car insurers use historical data showing drivers with bad credit are more apt to file car insurance claims, they account for this risk by assessing more expensive rates.

-Car insurance rates with bad credit depends on which company you choose, where you live, and a few other rating factors.
-We've gathered below typical insurance rates for drivers with bad credit in major Colorado cities, along with rates from a few of the most popular insurance companies, , along with tips on how to save on car insurance with bad credit in Colorado.
+Car insurance rates with bad credit are contingent upon the company you choose, where you live, and a few other rating factors.
+We've gathered below typical insurance rates for drivers with bad credit in major Colorado cities, along with rates from a few of the most popular insurance companies, along with tips on how to save on car insurance with bad credit in Colorado.

 Colorado drivers pay an average penalty of $1,600 each year for having a credit score in the “worst” tier.
 Drivers in the "poor" or "below fair to poor" credit tiers will also face more costly-than-average auto insurance rates.

 |Below Fair to Poor||$2,479|

 |Average — All Credit Tiers||$1,435|

 Car insurance rates will also vary based on the specific area where you park your car.
 Car insurance companies use your ZIP code to better understand your likelihood of filing a claim: the more claim-prone your area, the more you'll pay.

 See below major Colorado cities and their average car insurance rates for drivers with low credit scores.